 Their focus is on helping to drive continuous improvement.
-Further information can be found here
+Further information can be found here: Programme Assurance Health Checks.

-• Change Control:
+Change Control:

-If your project or programme changes in scope, costs increase/decrease or expected timescales are unlikely to be met, contact the Centre of Excellence in the Programme Assurance & Appraisal team and raise a Change Request Form (use this link if you are an external project lead).
+If your project or programme changes in scope, costs increase/decrease or expected timescales are unlikely to be met, contact the Centre of Excellence in the Programme Assurance & Appraisal team and raise a Change Request Form.
 This process applies to all Projects/programmes, even if they started before the introduction of SAF.